Autism Across the Life Span: What Gets Better, What Gets Worse, and What to Expect

 Age at Identification

-Universal autism screening aims to identify autism in infants and toddlers so behavioral interventions can begin at a young age.
+Universal autism screening aims to identify autism in infants and toddlers so intervention and support can begin at a young age.
 Early interventions have been linked to better outcomes.
-In at least one study, researchers found that toddlers diagnosed between 25 and 41 months had greater developmental delays in several key areas than those diagnosed between 12 and 18 months (Miller et al., 2021).
+In at least one study, researchers found that when autism is identified between 25 and 41 months, toddlers had greater developmental delays in several key areas than when it was identified between 12 and 18 months (Miller et al., 2021).

 Traits that emerge in the toddler years may continue during later childhood.
 For some people, new behaviors, experiences, or co-occurring conditions may develop as school interactions present new challenges.
 For example, autistic students may

-- speak in literal or concrete terms and have trouble understanding figurative language,
+- speak in literal or concrete terms rather than figurative language;

 - become overwhelmed with the stimuli and social demands in classroom settings.